Pre-School (6 - 9 August, 2019) - Program here.

 - If you managed to do all exercises (and you have some knowledge of MATLAB/Python) then you should skip the pre-school.

 - If you more or less managed everything, with a few difficulties here or there (but you do know how to work in MATLAB/Python) then the pre-school may be a good idea, but you should consider it optional.

 - If you managed to solve exercises 1 to 6, but had difficulties afterwards, then you should take the pre-school.

 - If you had many problems in exercises 1 to 6, and the rest was pretty incomprehensible, then we'd strongly recommend to catch up on your high school math first before taking either the pre-school or the main course.
 Experience has shown that you will get very little out of the course without a solid background in quantitative thinking.

-Please note, that there is an additional fee for the pre-school: EUR 350, which covers tuition, housing, and boarding for the extra days.
-Applications to the pre-school are part of the application of the main course.
+Please note, that there is an additional fee for the pre-school: 400 EUR , which covers tuition, housing, and boarding for the extra days.
+Applications to the pre-school are part of the application to the main course.